 3. Voltage Transformer Supervision (60VTS):

-The VT supervision function monitors the healthiness of Potential transformers and gives alarm in case of PT fails to measure voltage.
+The VT supervision function monitors the healthiness of Potential transformers and gives an alarm in case of PT fails to measure voltage.

 The VTS function operates in two modes.

-- 1 OR 2 PHASE FAILURE DETECTION
+- 1 OR 2-PHASE FAILURE DETECTION

 - 3 PHASE FAILURE DETECTION

-1 OR 2 PHASE FAILURE DETECTION:
+1 OR 2-PHASE FAILURE DETECTION:

-When a PT failure occurs on one or two phases, the voltage levels become unbalanced.
+When a PT failure occurs in one or two phases, the voltage levels become unbalanced.
 A large level of Negative Phase Sequence [NPS] voltage is detected it is around 30 percent of the nominal voltage for one or two PT failures.

 Zero Phase Sequence [ZPS] voltages and currents can’t be used here as it is difficult to differentiate between a VT failure and a Phase-Phase fault.

-3 PHASE FAILURE DETECTION:
+3-PHASE FAILURE DETECTION:

-If PT MCB trips for any reason this condition is also detected as 3 Phase failure detection.
+If PT MCB trips for any reason this condition is also detected as 3-phase failure detection.